campusrover/labnotebook2/docs/faq/OS/copy_microsd.md

 ## Copy the disk image (dmg) to your SD card

 !!!
-Error Resource busy or locked
+Important "Resource busy or locked"
     You’ll first need to unmount your SD card.
 Do not click the eject button in finder, but run this command, replacing 4 with whatever number you identified as your sd card.
 Without this you will get an error.

 `sudo diskutil unmountDisk /dev/disk4`